CIBC-Internal/python/Doc/library/array.rst

 .. class:: array(typecode[, initializer])

-   A new array whose items are restricted by *typecode*, and initialized from the optional *initializer* value, which must be a list, object supporting the buffer interface, or iterable over elements of the appropriate type.
+   A new array whose items are restricted by *typecode*, and initialized from the optional *initializer* value, which must be a list, a :term:`bytes-like object`, or iterable over elements of the appropriate type.

    If given a list or string, the initializer is passed to the new array's